IMMEDIATE AVAILABILITY!

 • Johnson & Johnson COVID-19 Vaccine (Frozen): -20°C (-4 °F)

 Storing vaccines in a frozen state allows a longer usable shelf life, compared to refrigerated or room temperature storage.
 Maintaining a supply of vaccines available both doses is essential to the medical supply chain due to the two-dose nature of most COVID vaccines.
-To maintain the low temperatures required for long-term storage of COVID vaccines, distribution nodes and medical facilities use ultra-low freezers.

 What are ultra-low freezers?